mytardis/mytardis/docs/ref/app_migration.rst

 Implementation
 ==============

-Currently, only Datafiles that are local and verified can be migrated.
-The reason for the latter is that we depend on the file matching its checksums when we check that the file has been migrated correctly.
+By default, only Datafile replicas that are marked as verified can be migrated.
+We depend on the file matching its checksums after copying as a check that the file has been migrated correctly.

-When a file is migrated, the Datafile is changed as follows:
+The process for migration is roughly as follows:

+ * Check that no Replica exists at the target location for the Datafile.
+ * Check that the source Replica exists and is verified.
+ * Prepare a new Replica descriptor:
+   * generate the 'url' using the transfer provider's generate_url method
+   * set 'protocol' to empty
+   * set 'stay_remote' according to where target location is remote
- * The 'url' field is set to the url of the file at the destination.
+   * set 'verified' to False.
- * The 'protocol' field is set to the 'datafile_protocol' attribute in the destination descriptor.
-The default is an empty string, which will cause MyTardis to use its built-in file fetching support to pull files back.
+ * Use the transfer provider's put_file method to transfer the data.
+ * Check that the file transferred correctly: see below
+ * Mark the new Replica as verified and save the record
+ * If we are doing a "migrate"
+   * Delete the source Replica record
+   * Use the source transfer provider's remove_file method to remove the file ... unless we are running in 'noRemove' mode.

 We currently support two ways of checking that a file has been transferred correctly.
 The preferred way is to get the transfer destination to calculate and return the metadata (checksums and length) for its copy of the file.
 If that fails (or is not supported), the fallback is to read back the file from the destination and do the checksumming locally.

 Normally, we require there to be either an MD5 or SHA512 checksum in the metadata.
 However if 'trust_length' is set, we will accept matching file lengths as being sufficient to verify the transfer.
 That would normally be a bad idea, but if the transfer process is sufficiently reliable, file length checking may be sufficient.
 (In this mode, a transfer provider could get away with sending a HEAD request and using the "Content-length".)

-Restoration is performed by re-staging the file.
-However, there is a minor gotcha.
-If a copy of the file already exists locally (and this is not recorded in the database), then the restored file's filename will be different to the original.
-(The existing local copy of the file is not clobbered or renamed ...)
+(Note that migrating and restoring are now symmetric, and there is no longer a distinct 'restore' action.)